bones-ai/rust-snake-ai/README.md

 - We update each game in a generation until all the games are complete.
 - At the end of each generation, each snake in a stream is ranked based on how it performed.
 - Based on this ranking, parents are chosen for the next batch of snakes.
 Snake at rank 1 is more probable to be a parent compared to snake at rank 10.
-- Here's an example of how the population is distributed throughout every generation (these values can be configured from the config file):
+- Here's an example of how the population is distributed throughout every generation:
     1. Top 1% of the snakes are retained for next generation
     2. 50% of the population is newly generated using 2 snakes from the previous generation as their parents
     3. 20% of the snakes are freshly generated with no connection to the past generations